-September 2019 Jordan is one of the countries most affected by the Syria crisis, hosting the second highest share of refugees per capita in the world.
+Jordan is one of the countries most affected by the Syria crisis, hosting the second highest share of refugees per capita in the world.
 On average, 30,000 vulnerable refugee families benefit each month from assistance in form of a social (cash) transfer to cover their most vital and essential needs.
-Over 153,000 work permits have been issued for Syrian refugees since 2016 up to now.
-POPULATION OF CONCERN (AS OF 15 SEPTEMBER 2019)
+November 2019 Over 159,000 work permits have been issued for Syrian refugees since 2016 up to now.

+POPULATION OF CONCERN (AS OF 15 NOVEMBER 2019)

-747,080 Refugees in Jordan
+745,192 Refugees in Jordan

-57 refugee nationalities
+57 refugee nationalities in Jordan

 83.5% living in urban areas

 16.5% refugees live in three camps: ZAATARI,

 AZRAQ, EMIRATI JORDANIAN CAMP

-FUNDING (AS OF 24 SEPTEMBER)
+FUNDING (AS OF 11 NOVEMBER)

 USD 371.8 million

 UNHCR Jordan's financial requirement in 2019

-Funded 44% \$ 163 million
+Unfunded 44% \$ 162 million

-Unfunded 56% \$ 209 million UNHCR PRESENCE
+UNHCR PRESENCE

-Staff: 574

-487 National Staff

-87 International Staff
+Staff: 574 487 National Staff 87 International Staff

 Offices:

-- 1 Branch Office in Amman - 2 Field Offices in Irbid and Azraq - 1 Sub Office in Mafraq (also covering Zaatari camp) - 3 Urban Registration centres in Amman, Irbid and Mafraq
+- 1 Branch Office in Amman - 2 Field Offices in Irbid and Azraq - Sub Office in Mafraq (also covering Zaatari camp) - 3 Urban Registration centres in Amman, Irbid and Mafraq